GIGABOOST.AI

 • 5-Year Projections: Provide institutional-grade financials that prove you are an operator, not just a dreamer.

-A cold solicitation is a 2% game.
-A "warmed" solicitation is a 35%+ meeting rate game.
+Synthetic warmth turns a cold 506(c) solicitation — a 2% game — into a warmed solicitation that hits 35%+ meeting rates by creating digital familiarity before the first email lands.
 Before you ever hit "Send," you must create a digital footprint with your target.

 • LinkedIn Warming: Proactively viewing profiles and interacting with investor-shared content 3–5 days before the first email.